 Building a good structure and scaffold is important when caring for Ponderosa pines at installation.
 Young trees benefit from light pruning to form balanced branches and ensure a strong central leader or trunk.

 Newly planted Ponderosa pine growing tips include providing supplemental water for the first year, providing a stake or other support and fertilizing with a phosphorus high food to encourage root growth.
-Plant them in moist, well-drained soil in full sun in United States Department of Agriculture zones 3 to 7.
+Plant them in moist, well-drained soil in full sun in USDA plant hardiness zones 3 to 7.

 No Ponderosa pine plant guide would be complete without mentioning protection from rodents, deer and other pests.
 Place a collar around young trees to protect them from nibbling damage.